Elludenf/copilotUsage/README.md

 ### Security and caveats:
 Review potential security vulnerabilities on code or SQL queries

+Copilot can help you identifiy possible sql injections

+**Example**:

 ### Reduce code complexity:
  A measure of how difficult it is to understand, maintain, and test a piece of code.
 It is often used as a metric to identify potential areas of risk in software projects.